zhengyuhong/note/etcd/etcd-client-design.md

 ### clientv3-grpc1.7: Balancer Limitation

 `clientv3-grpc1.7` balancer sends HTTP/2 keepalives to detect disconnects from streaming requests.
-It is a simple gRPC server ping mechanism and does not reason about cluster membership, thus unable to detect network partitions.
+It is a simple gRPC server ping mechanism and does not reason about cluster membership, thus unable to detect network partitions（脱离集群）.
 Since partitioned gRPC server can still respond to client pings, balancer may get stuck with a partitioned node.
 Ideally, keepalive ping detects partition and triggers endpoint switch, before request time-out (see [etcd#8673](https://github.com/etcd-io/etcd/issues/8673) and *Figure 7*).

 ![client-balancer-figure-07](client-balancer-figure-07.png)